-The council has approximately 420 staff across three service areas.
-The Chief Executive and directors form the council’s Strategic Leadership Team that leads the work that provides services across Hinckley and Bosworth.
+The Council has approximately 420 staff across three service areas.
+The Chief Executive and Directors form the council’s Strategic Leadership Team that lead the work that provides services across Hinckley and Bosworth.
 Appendix 1 details the senior management structure across the council.

 Definition of chief officer

-For the purposes of this pay policy statement the following definitions apply.
+For the purposes of this pay policy statement the following definitions apply, chief officers are:

-The pay and grading of employees at chief officer level as defined under paragraph 4, is evaluated using the Local Government Senior Manager Job Evaluation Scheme.
-The pay ranges for each grade is attached at appendix 2.
+The pay and grading of employees at Chief Officer level, as defined under paragraph 4, is evaluated using the Local Government Senior Manager Job Evaluation Scheme.
+Officers within the Strategic Leadership Team are paid a fixed salary.
+For officers at Head of Service level the pay range for each grade is attached at Appendix 2.

 Senior employee pay